 FIVE FACTS about learning:

-FACT 1: Only one in four children in Standard 3 can read a Standard 2 story in Kiswahili.
+FACT 1: Only one in four children in Standard 3 can reada Standard 2 story in Kiswahili.

-More and more children seem to be acquiring number skills earlier.
+More and more children appear to be acquiring number skills earlier.
 Pass rates for the numeracy test were higher in all grades in 2012.
 For example, 44% of students in Standard 3 passed the numeracy test, up from 37% in 2011.
 However, seven counties were not included in the 2012 assessment, and these results will need to be further confirmed in future years.

-FACT 4: Where a child lives can affect whether and when he or she learns to read and do math.
+FACT 4: Where a child lives can affect if and when they learn literacy and numeracy.

 FACT 5: On average, seven out of ten children in Tanzania do not know the meaning of the three colors of the national flag.

-The national flag is ubiquitous in Tanzania, especially in schools.
+The national flag is omnipresent in Tanzania, especially in schools.
 But do children understand the meaning of the colors of the flag?
 The results show that 69% of children between the ages of 7 and 16 cannot explain the meaning of the three main colors of the flag.
 Inequalities exist between those who attend school and those who do not, and between rural and urban areas.

 5 FACTS ABOUT LEARNING ENVIRONMENTS